-The bridge tube will fit any of the #7 ports on the top, but normal use is via the top port on the working electrode side.
-It can be adjusted in its depth and should generally be positioned with the tip in line with the working electrode exposed area.
+The bridge tube fits any of the #7 ports on the top, but normal use is via the top port on the working electrode side.
+It can be adjusted in its depth.
+Position it generally with the tip in line with the working electrode's exposed area.

-The bridge tube allows the reference electrode to be located outside the test solution, isolating it from thermal gradient experiments and more caustic test solutions.
-Ensure that the brdge tube is filled all the way to the tip with a conductive solution (the test solution when possible) for ideal performance of the reference electrode.
+The bridge tube allows the reference electrode to be placed outside the test solution, isolating it from more caustic test solutions.
+Ensure that the bridge tube is filled all the way to the tip with a conductive solution (the test solution when possible) for ideal performance of the reference electrode.